top of page

 Mrs. Coulter

-This idea and illustration is actually where this whole project started as an exercise.
+This idea and illustration is actually where this whole illustratio project started as an exercise.
 I read that Phoebe Waller-Bridge was a big His Dark Materials fan, whose relationship to Northern Lights sounded a lot like my own.
-The Fleabag/Mrs. Coulter thing clicked into place immediately.
+The Fleabag/Mrs. Coulter thing clicked into place in my mind immediately.

 It would be unfair to imagine that the Fleabag character represents Waller-Bridge as a person or imagine it's the only role she can express.
 But she certainly has that association and I think it's something that could profoundly work for Mrs. Coulter.